Skip to content

 FACTORS AFFECTING SAVINGS

-Major factors affecting level of savings are given below:
+Major factors affecting the level of savings are given below:

-(i) Income Level: There is positive correlation between income level and savings.
-If income level is high, then savings are also high.
-Higher income level helps the people to save more.
+(i) Income Level: There is a positive correlation between income level and savings.
+If the income level is high, then savings are also high.
+The higher-income level helps people to save more.

-(ii) Enlarged Future Income: With the expectation to earn more in future, people consume less and save more and invest their savings.
+(ii) Enlarged Future Income: With the expectation to earn more in the future, people consume less and save more, and invest their savings.

-(iii) Unforeseen Emergencies: To overcome of future uncertainties, people may save more through sacrifice their present consumption.
+(iii) Unforeseen Emergencies: To overcome future uncertainties, people may save more through sacrifice their present consumption.

-(vii) Miserly in Nature: A miser person saves more because misers do not expend money and he will prefer to save his maximum income by reduce his current consumption and needs.
+(vii) Miserly in Nature: A miser person saves more because misers do not expend money and he will prefer to save his maximum income by reducing his current consumption and needs.

-(viii) Modernisation of Business: A business essentially requires modernisation to success in future.
-Therefore, with a view to provide sufficient financial resources a business man saves more and more.
+(viii) Modernisation of Business: A business essentially requires modernization to succeed in the future.
+Therefore, with a view to providing sufficient financial resources, a businessman saves more and more.

-(ix) Demonstration Effect: Always a rich people want to maintain a gap to poor and poor people try to approach richer.
-In this race the saving habit of poor people will be less due to demonstration effect.
+(ix) Demonstration Effect: Always rich people want to maintain a gap with the poor and poor people try to approach the richer.
+In this race, the saving habit of poor people will be less due to the demonstration effect.

 REASONS FOR LOW RATE OF SAVING

-Followings are the main causes which responsible for low savings:
+The followings are the main causes responsible for low savings:

 1. Low per capita Income: Saving ability totally depends on per capita income.
 People can’t save much due to low per capita income.
-In India or other developing nations, per capita income of people is relatively lower than developed countries.
-Thus, there saving level is lower.
+In India or other developing nations, the per capita income of people is relatively lower than in developed countries.
+Thus, their saving level is lower.

-2. Rapid Growth of population: Rapid growth of population causing very small increase in per capita income and resulting into low rate of savings.
+2. Rapid Growth of population: Rapid growth of population causes a very small increase in per capita income and results in a low rate of savings.

-3. High Rate of Taxations: High taxation rates suck extra money from people and saving will be lower.
-Extra tax load and high prices are two main causes for low saving.
+3. High Rate of Taxations: High taxation rates suck extra money from people and savings will be lower.
+Extra tax load and high prices are two main causes of low savings.

-4. Demonstration Effect: Demonstration effect that induces people to copy superior life style and desire to imitate living standard also adversely affects savings of people.
+4. Demonstration Effect: The demonstration effect that induces people to copy superior life style and desire to imitate living standards also adversely affects the savings of people.

-5. Price Level: High prices and inflation are cause of reduction purchasing power.
-When expenditure is more, consequently saving lower.
-Thus, high price leads to reduction in real income and it decreases savings.
+5. Price Level: High prices and inflation are causes of reduced purchasing power.
+When expenditure is more, consequently saving is lower.
+Thus, high price leads to a reduction in real income and decreases in savings.
+(BCom Savings and Investments in India Notes Study Material)

 SUGGESTIONS FOR RAISING THE SAVING RATIO

 Saving is very helpful in the economic growth of a country because it helps to produce more for rapid economic development.
-Followings measures are required to raise the savings of the country:
+Following measures are required to raise the savings of the country:

-(i) Through awareness programme, people should be initiated to develop habit for savings by reducing their unnecessary expenditure.
+(i) Through an awareness program, people should be initiated to develop habits for savings by reducing their unnecessary expenditures.

 (ii) The government should promote to the private sector units to make more savings and further investments.